 What are alternative and natural therapies?

-For those dealing endometriosis the key focus for natural therapies is to boost the immune system and support the bodies in-built healing mechanisms.
+For those dealing endometriosis the key focus of using natural therapies is to support the immune system and support the bodies in-built healing mechanisms.
 Also advice is provided on supplements, herbs and diet changes that can address pain and inflammation.
+Many women will work with a nutritionist to obtain specific guidance on their diet needs which may also include having certain tests to help assess any underlying gut health problems.
+Treatment will then be given to address anything that is discovered like SIBO (Small Intestinal Bacterial Overload).

 What is the Difference between Alternative and Conventional Medicine?